I apply these new mindful behaviors in my everyday life. I sincerely apologize to people I have hurt, except when counterproductive.

 Now, I want to address how the Proactive Step 9 corresponds to and differs from the traditional wording of Step 9.

-The similarity in both approaches, for Steps 4, 5, 6, 7, 9, is that we are taking a step-by-step approach to deal with the difficulties as opposed to sidestepping them.
+The similarity in both approaches, for Steps 4, 5, 6, 7, 8 and 9, is that we are taking a step-by-step approach to deal with the difficulties instead of sidestepping them.
 But there is also a significant difference.

 In the traditional Steps, the focus is on misbehaving.
 The concept that you’re doing something wrong, you’re hurting others, and you have to eventually find a way to apologize to them, which happens in Step 9.

-With the Proactive 12 steps, we’re not limiting the nature of the change to doing something morally reprehensible and making amends for it.
+With the Proactive 12 Steps, we’re not limiting the nature of the change to doing something morally reprehensible and making amends for it.
 We’re talking about paying attention to behavior patterns that are not what you want to be doing.
-Then, the focus is on understanding them so that you can find better alternatives, for your own sake as well as for others.
+Then, the focus is on understanding them to find better alternatives for your own sake and others.

 Obviously, to the extent that you hurt other people, you’re going to apologize to them.
 That is part of your learning to interact with people differently.
 But it’s not as narrow as in the traditional 12 steps.
 It’s a much broader context.

-For those who feel that there is maybe a need to apologize, I want to put this in context.
-An apology that is just an apology, without changing behavior is nice, but not that great.
-It is much better to change how you act so that the apology corresponds to a real change.
+An apology that is just an apology without changing behavior is nice, but not that great.
+It is much better to change how you act so that the apology corresponds to a genuine change.
 From now on, you are going to behave differently.
-Not because you’re going to force yourself to, but because you’re a changed person, and you are now able to act differently, naturally.
+Not because you’re going to force yourself to, but because you’re a changed person, and you can now act differently, naturally.
+And so, as you apologize, it is not an empty apology, but one that is grounded in the possibility of acting differently.